apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 that the driver and executor can then communicate with to retrieve those dependencies.
 A YAML file denoting a minimal set of Kubernetes resources that runs this service is located in the file `conf/kubernetes-resource-staging-server.yaml`.
-This YAML file configures a Deployment with one pod running the resource staging server configured with a ConfigMap, and exposes the server through a Service with a given NodePort.
+This YAML file configures a Deployment with one pod running the resource staging server configured with a ConfigMap, and exposes the server through a Service with a fixed NodePort.
+Deploying a resource staging server with the included YAML file requires you to have permissions to create Deployments, Services, and ConfigMaps.

-To run the resource staging server with default configurations, the Kubernetes resources can simply be created:
+To run the resource staging server with default configurations, the Kubernetes resources can be created:

     kubectl create -f conf/kubernetes-resource-staging-server.yaml